 - Your Personalized Plan: This document is an editable document to help you connect your course planning to your personal short-term and long-term goals.

-You are encouraged to develop your individual identity as a writer and rhetor through three means:
+You are encouraged to develop your individual identity as a writer and rhetor through four means:

-Required electives Through careful selection of PWR electives, you are able to develop a specialized "track" within PWR leading to a focus in, for instance, "editing and publishing" or "writing and digital design" or "teaching English as a second language."
+- Required electives.
+Through careful selection of PWR electives, you are able to develop a specialized "track" within PWR leading to a focus in, for instance, "editing and publishing" or "writing and digital design" or "teaching English as a second language."
 Talk to your PWR advisor to plan your elective path.

-Internships Internships are a powerful way to develop your identity.
+- Internships: Internships are a powerful way to develop your identity.
 PWR students have interned for law offices, newspapers, magazines, advertising agencies, book publishers, marketing departments, museums, art galleries, development offices, public relations offices, and web development departments, to name a few.
 Check out this student-created text, "Getting Started with PWR Internships."